lknelson/text-analysis-2016/README.md

 ##Requirements

 This workship will be taught in the open source programming language Python.
+Participants should install [anaconda for Python 3.5](https://www.continuum.io/downloads]) on their laptops prior to the first class.